Jambre/Bezier-Curve/README.md

-# Bezier-Curve
+# RBX Bezier Curve

 A ROBLOX module script for creating bezier curves.
-This is optimized automatically for both the quadratic case if 3 points are given, and the cubic case if 4 points are given.
+This is optimized automatically for both the quadratic case if 3 points are given, and the cubic case if 4 points or more are given.
 Can handle an unlimited number of points.

 ## Methods:
 ```Lua